tydmiller/Portfolio/README.md

 # Portfolio
-This includes a couple of projects and one of a custom game engine The custom engine project is rather large in size so I to upload it as a zip.
+This includes a couple of projects and one of a custom game engine.
+The custom engine project is rather large in size so I to upload it as a zip.

 **Software Engineer:**